nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 Tests connectivity to the Central Server on port `4001` (used by the registration service and must be accessible by every Security Server registered to the ecosystem).

-✔ `Everything ok` — indicates that the Authentication Certificate Registration Service is reachable and that the Security Server's authentication certificate has been added.
+✔ `Everything ok` — indicates that the Authentication Certificate Registration Service is reachable and that the Security Server’s authentication certificate has been added.
+However, only the existence of the authentication certificate is checked, not its validity.

 Examples of error messages:
 - `Connection error, unknown host - cs: Name or service not known | Certificate not found - No auth cert found` — the Central Server hostname cannot be resolved, and the Security Server has no authentication certificate added.